Making and Grading Exams

 The second part of grtex is a program, also alled grtex, which reads the exam file you prepared according to the specifications above, and another file, called the want file, which specifies the parameters of the exam.
 The want file tells which questions to include, how many versions to make, what kind of scrambling is wanted, and other parameters.
 These are spelled out in The Want File.
 Once you have a want file and a source for the questions, follow the instructions in Running Grtex.

-After you give the exam, you will have the mark sense forms which need to be read into the computer.
-You should also have information about the students, including their Rutgers ID number and their exam codes.
-You (or your administrative assistant TA ???) should follow the instructions in Using GREAD.
-This will give you a file called something like myfile.ms, which you need for the next step
+If you are using the old method using mark-sense-forms, you need to use gread to input them.
+You (or your administrative assistant or TA) should have information about the students, including their Rutgers ID number and their exam codes when you do this, following the instructions in Using GREAD.
+This will give you a file called something like myfile.ms, which you need for the next step.

 Students often make mistakes in entering their names, ID's, or exam codes, which are essential for the grading.
 Also section numbers can be used.
 The program grfix will help you fix these before you grade the exam, which will make life much easier.
 You will need the information mentioned for GREAD (the student's names, IDs, exam codes, and possibly section numbers).
 For details see Using Grfix.
 This will combine the key file from grtex and the mark-sense form file myexam.ms into myexam.ok, which will serve as the input for grading.